hlorenzi/customasm/doc/cpudef.md

 A rule defines a valid mnemonic for the target machine, and its respective binary representation.

-Rules are written as `pattern -> production` and must be separated by line breaks.
+Rules are written as `pattern -> output` and must be separated by line breaks.

 ### Pattern